- What is scleritis?

 There are two main types of scleritis:

-- Anterior scleritis – where the sclera is inflamed at the front of the eye, where the pupil and lens sit.
+- Anterior scleritis – where the sclera is inflamed at the front of the eye.

 - Posterior scleritis – where the sclera is inflamed at the back, where the retina and optic nerve are found.

 Scleritis is a rare condition, affecting only around 4 people per 100,000 per year in the UK.
-It is potentially a very serious condition, and can lead to permanent damage to the eye.
+It can vary in severity from a mild, annoying condition, to a sight threatening disease that needs urgent treatment.

 Left untreated, scleritis can lead to:

-Scleritis is diagnosed by an ophthalmologist by using a special lamp to shine light into the back of the eye.
+Scleritis is diagnosed by an ophthalmologist using a microscope to examine the eye.
+If required, a B scan ultrasound will be requested.

-Further testing will look at the underlying cause of scleritis, and may involve referral to a rheumatologist.
+Further testing may be undertaken to look for the underlying cause of scleritis.
+Occasionally, you may be referred to a rheumatologist.

 Scleritis is an inflammatory condition which is often associated with other conditions such as: